centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 ## Centreon Broker configuration

-Configuration of Centreon MAP for a Centreon remote server consists in creating configuration for Centreon Broker of the Centreon remote server **from** the central server so that, with a dedicated Centreon Broker output on the Centreon remote server, Centreon MAP can receive real time data directly from its Centreon remote server.
+Configuring the Centreon MAP module on a Centreon remote server requires configuring the Centreon Broker from the Centreon central server so that, with a dedicated Centreon Broker output on the Centreon remote server, Centreon MAP can receive real time data directly from its Centreon remote server.

-To do so, you need to modify the **Centreon Broker Master** configuration of the **Centreon Remote poller**.
-Go to **Configuration > Pollers > Broker configuration** menu and edit the remote poller configuration.
+To do so, you need to modify the Centreon Broker Master configuration of the Centreon remote poller.
+Go to the **Configuration > Pollers > Broker configuration** menu and edit the **remote server's** configuration.

 In the **Output** tab, create a new output with the following parameters:

 ![image](../assets/graph-views/output_broker.png)

-To finish the installation, generate, export the configuration and **restart** Centreon Broker manually.
+To complete the installation process, generate and deploy the Centreon remote server configuration by selecting **Restart**.

 ## Uninstalling Centreon MAP